syg/iontrail/js/src/parjs-benchmarks/README.txt

 - Mandelbrot: A test of embarassingly parallel arithmetic.
 Exercises the comprehension form of 2D parallel arrays.
 - Allocator: A test of parallel allocation.
-Ensures that